ibm-cloud-docs/satellite/limitations.md

 # Usage requirements
-{: #limitations}
+{: #requirements}

-{{site.data.keyword.satellitelong}} comes with default service settings and limitations to ensure security, convenience, and basic functionality.
-Limitations are subject to change, and might differ from beta to generally available releases.
+{{site.data.keyword.satellitelong}} comes with usage requirements, default service settings, and limitations to ensure security, convenience, and basic functionality.
+Requirements are subject to change, and might differ from beta to generally available releases.
 {: shortdesc}

 {{site.data.keyword.satellitelong_notm}} is available as a closed beta and is subject to change.
 To register for the beta, see the [product details page](https://cloud.ibm.com/satellite/beta){: external}.